At least 23 dead in intensifying Syria violence

 "This is different than the organised military intervention that happened in Iraq for regime change," he said.
 "We count on Syrians to bring down the Syrian regime."

-Western powers have shown little appetite for armed intervention in Syria because of the complexity of its sectarian divisions and its links to unstable neighbours.
+Western powers have shown little appetite for armed intervention in Syria because of the complexity of its sectarian divisions and its links to unstable neighbors.

 (Additional reporting by Regan Doherty in Doha and Sami Aboudi in Dubai; Editing by Peter Graff)